jlamoreaux/FSWD-03/README.md

 ## Setup

-The file [newsdata.sql](https://github.com/jlamoreaux/FSWD-03/blob/master/newsdata.zip) can be found in this repository and must be imported to PostgreSQl for this program to work.
+The file [newsdata.zip](https://github.com/jlamoreaux/FSWD-03/blob/master/newsdata.zip) can be found in this repository and must be imported to PostgreSQl for this program to work.

-Navigate, via your computer's shell, to the folder where _newsdata.sql_ has been downloaded and execute the following command:
+First, navigate, via your computer's shell, to the folder where _newsdata.zip_ has been downloaded and execute the following commands:
+`unzip newsdata.zip`
 `psql -d news -f newsdata.sql`
 It may take a minute or two to complete the import.
 Once the database has been loaded, you need to create a view, `errors`, for the python script to access.